Three Types of Cover

 Insurers use statistical risk models based on dozens of factors.
 The main ones:

-• Age: Drivers under 25 pay significantly more β€” young drivers have far higher claim rates.
-Premiums typically peak around 17–20 and fall progressively through the 20s.
+• Age: Drivers under 25 pay significantly more - young drivers have far higher claim rates.
+Premiums typically peak around 17-20 and fall progressively through the 20s.

 • Location: Where the car is kept overnight.
 High-theft or high-accident postcodes mean higher premiums.
 Rural areas typically cost less than inner cities.

-• Mileage: Higher annual mileage = higher exposure.
-Accurately declare your actual annual mileage β€” overstating it inflates your premium.
+• Mileage: Higher annual mileage means higher exposure.
+Declare your actual mileage accurately - overstating it inflates your premium for no reason.

 No-Claims Discount: Your Most Valuable Asset